-The technical team have assembled home studio kits for each actor which are sterilised before and after delivery.
-Contributors are in lockdown all over the UK, from Northern Ireland to Birmingham.
+The technical team assembled home studio kits for each actor which were sterilised before and after delivery.
+Contributors were in lockdown all over the UK, from Northern Ireland to Birmingham.

-The four plays across the Festival’s launch weekend are:
+The four plays across the Festival’s launch weekend were:

 - Radio 4 – SHOE LADY by E.V.
 Crowe —Royal Court Theatre production directed by Artistic Director Vicky Featherstone with sound design by Tony Gayle and music by Matthew Herbert.
 Cast includes: Archer Brandon, Tom Kanji, Kayla Meikle, Katherine Parkinson